Using a geometric lens to find k disjoint shortest paths

 \section{Conclusion}

-We provided an improved polynomial-time for \kDSP.
+We provided an improved algorithm for \kDSP.
 However, while the running time of our algorithm can certainly be slightly improved by some case distinctions and a more careful analysis, the algorithm is still far from being practical.
 Reducing the factor in the exponent to a polynomial in~$k$ is a clear challenge for future work.
 Considering the fine-grained complexity of \DSP{2}, it would be interesting to know whether there are running time barriers based on e.\,g.\;the Strong Exponential Time Hypothesis.

 Concerning generalizations of \kDSP, we believe that we can modify our algorithm in a straight-forward way to work with positive edge-lengths.
 However, the case of non-negative edge-lengths seems much more difficult.
-Our basic geometric observations made in \cref{sec:general-k-stuff} crucially depend on the fact that we are looking for shortest paths.
-Thus, if there are no three disjoint shortest paths, then computing disjoint paths minimizing their summed length in polynomial time is still an open problem (for~$k=2$ \citet{BH19} provided an~$O(n^{11})$ time algorithm).
+Our basic geometric observations made in \cref{sec:2D-geometry} crucially depend on the fact that we are looking for shortest paths.
+Thus, if there are no~$k$~disjoint shortest paths, then computing $k$~disjoint paths minimizing their total length in polynomial time is still an open problem for $k\geq 3$ (for~$k=2$ \citet{BH19} provided a randomized~$O(n^{11})$ time algorithm).